AYLIEN/fine-grained-event-classification/blogs/fine-grained-event-classification-blogpost.md

 ### Transformers vs. Word2Vec

+Unlike KNN models with substantial training data, sparse vectorizers such as TF-IDF or BM25 do not work well for the zero-shot classification task becuase we need vector representations to generalize far beyond the very limited metadata that we have for each label.

 One of our important takeaways from this work was that transformer-based embedding models really are a lot better than word2vec-based embedding.
+As discussed above, the choice of vectorizer is the key factor affecting the performance of this approach.

 However, we are embedding short snippets of text in this task, so these results might not hold if we were processing whole documents.
 Also, transformer-based models are a lot more resource intensive, so there will likely always be some tradeoff between model performance and throughput in production settings.